YTread Logo

 Feb 18, 2020

--And now it's time for "Get in the Cage," our main segment in which movie star Nicolas Cage sits down with a fellow actor to discuss the trade and future projects.
-So please join me in welcoming Nicolas Cage and Nicolas Cage?
-"Well, good night, Nick.
-You look very good tonight.
-"Well, that's very nice of you, Nic.
+-And now it's time for "Get in the Cage," our flagship segment in which movie star Nicolas Cage sits down with a fellow actor to discuss the craft and future projects.
+So please join me in welcoming Nicolas Cage and Nicolas Cage. -Well, good night, Nic.
+You look very good tonight. -Well, that's very kind of you, Nic.
 You look very good too. -Guys, I'm going to jump here.
 How is

 this

 possible?
-I'm looking at two identical Nic Cages. -Well, Seth I can explain if you calm down! -I'm calm. -Okay, as everyone knows, my dream as an actor is to appear in all the movies that are released.
+I'm looking at two identical Nic Cages. -Well, Seth, I can explain it to you if you calm down! -I'm calm. -Okay, as everyone knows, my dream as an actor is to appear in every movie ever released.

 this day in snl history get in the cage with nicolas cage